The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 Ultimately, dip pens required a great deal of skill to make, they were messy, and they were inconsistent unless in the most skilled hands.

-With all these challenges, it is easy to understand the need for fountain pens.
+With all these challenges, it is easy to understand the needs of those who invented the fountain pen.

 Why were fountain pens invented?

-Fountain pens were invented to create a writing instrument that would provide continuous writing without constantly dipping the pen in new ink.
+Fountain pens were invented to create a writing instrument that would provide continuous writing.

 A continuously writing pen would also allow anyone to write without having to acquire skills cutting quills properly and extra equipment necessary to write (quill, ink, knife, etc...).